lmaccherone/resumes/product-engineering.md

 ## Executive Summary

-In every role, I've driven—from product, engineering, and ecosystem perspectives—the development of solutions that dramatically improve the performance of engineering organizations at scale.

-**Core value proposition:** I consistently combine deep hands-on technical leadership with seeing-around-corners market insights, using data-driven approaches to drive adoption, influence industry standards, and accomplish lasting change.
+My career has been dedicated to empowering developers and driving adoption of transformative technologies, aligning perfectly with Cloudflare's mission to create a seamless and delightful developer experience.
+In every role, I've driven—from product, engineering, and ecosystem perspectives—the development of solutions that dramatically improve the performance of engineering work at scale.
+Combining deep hands-on technical leadership with market foresight, I’ve consistently driven adoption, influenced industry standards, and delivered lasting change.

-## Strategic Value for Cloudflare
+## How I Can Help Cloudflare

+### Cloudflare-Specific Contributions

+- **WebSocket transport SEP:** Authored a WebSocket transport SEP under consideration for the next MCP specification, with a Cloudflare-based reference implementation.
+This leverages Durable Objects' ability to maintain connections while hibernating, making WebSockets an ideal fit for Cloudflare's architecture.
+- **Durable Objects ecosystem contributions:** Developed two open-source projects specifically targeting the Durable Objects ecosystem, demonstrating deep expertise and commitment to Cloudflare's developer community.
+- **Active community engagement:** Recognized as a leading contributor on Cloudflare's #durable-objects Discord channel, consistently helping developers solve implementation challenges and providing guidance.

 ### Industry Ecosystem Leadership & Standards Influence

-- **Current Cloudflare impact:** Author of WebSocket transport SEP under consideration for next MCP specification, developed with Cloudflare-based reference implementation.
-With Durable Object's ability to maintain the connection while hibernating, WebSockets is an infinitely better fit for Cloudflare's architecture than MCP's existing network transport, Streamable HTTP.

-- **Career-long pattern of ecosystem enhancement** that creates competitive advantages for employers:
+- **Shaping the ecosystem my employer inhabits:** Like the WebSocket for MCP proposal mentioned above, I have often shaped the ecosystem my employer inhabits to create more fertile ground in which to flourish and grow.
+Two more examples:
-  - **AppSec industry transformation (Comcast):** Drove vendors to implement reachability analysis—now the industry standard for security alert prioritization, benefiting tools across the ecosystem including my next employer, Contrast Security
+  - **AppSec transformation (Comcast):** Championed reachability analysis, now the industry standard for security alert prioritization, enabling tools across the ecosystem to better serve Comcast and subsequent employers.
-  - **Agile/DevOps methodology leadership (Rally/Broadcom):** Published the largest-ever study correlating lean and agile practices with software engineering team performance—now a foundational reference for those methodologies
-  - **DevSecOps movement push:** Authored original DevSecOps Manifesto at the beginning of the developer-centric security movement.
-Published a "Transformation Blueprint" for DevSecOps that is now adopted at BMW, CVS, Comcast, and other major organizations worldwide
+  - **DevSecOps leadership:** Authored the original DevSecOps Manifesto and published a widely adopted "Transformation Blueprint," driving adoption at BMW, CVS, Comcast, and more, fostering a thriving and developer-centric security ecosystem.

 ### Developer Community Leadership & Technical Recognition

-- **Active Cloudflare community contributor:** Recognized as one of the most responsive and respected contributors on Cloudflare's #durable-objects Discord channel, consistently providing guidance and helping community members solve implementation challenges
+- **Cloudflare community contributor:** Recognized as a leading voice on Cloudflare's #durable-objects Discord channel, helping developers solve challenges and adopt Cloudflare technologies.
-- **Platform advisory roles:** Former Azure Advisor for Cosmos DB query language design and Microsoft MVP for AI and Analytics.
-Was asppointed based on technical expertise and demonstrated ability to bridge product development with developer community needs
+- **Advisory roles:** Served as Azure Advisor for Cosmos DB query language design and Microsoft MVP for AI and Analytics, bridging product management with developer needs.
-- **Thought leadership for developer audiences:** Consistent track record of presenting complex technical concepts in a manner that is both effective and entertaining through conference talks, content creation, and social media engagement that drives developer adoption
+- **Developer thought leadership:** Delivered engaging conference talks, created impactful content, and drove adoption through social media, consistently making complex technical concepts accessible.

 ### Technical Leadership & Open Source Impact

-- **Widely-adopted open source contributions:** Primary author of 12+ open source projects, including one with 1M+ monthly downloads used by every major cloud vendor and cryptocurrency platform.
-Two projects specifically target Cloudflare Durable Objects ecosystem, demonstrating deep Cloudflare expertise and commitment to Cloudflare's developer community
+- **Open source leadership:** Authored 12+ open source projects, including one with 1M+ monthly downloads, used by every major cloud vendor and cryptocurrency platform.
+- **Cloudflare-specific contributions:** Created two open-source projects targeting the Durable Objects ecosystem, showcasing deep expertise and commitment to Cloudflare's developer community.
-- **Advanced algorithmic innovation:** Developed competition-winning ML algorithm for temporal-hierarchical predictive modeling, deployed in production at BMW (dynamic BoMs), Broadcom (evolving org structures), and Pendo (DOM hierarchy changes via interactions).
-This deep AI/ML foundation directly translates to understanding modern AI tooling architectures and developer needs
+- **Algorithmic innovation:** Designed a competition-winning ML algorithm for temporal-hierarchical predictive modeling, in use at BMW, Broadcom, and Pendo.
+- **AI/MCP relevance:** ML/analytics background is a strong foundation for what has followed, AI and MCP
-- **Prototype-driven product strategy:** Consistently lead product vision through hands-on technical prototyping using code to explore possibilities, validate concepts, and demonstrate technical feasibility before committing engineering resources to full development
+- **Prototype-driven strategy:** Used hands-on technical prototyping to explore possibilities, validate concepts, and demonstrate feasibility before full-scale development.

 ### Product Leadership for Developer Platforms

-- **Breakthrough deployment architecture (Contrast):** Prototyped first K8s sidecar deployment to accelerate rollouts beyond previous one-app-at-a-time limitations.
-Then, led cross-functional engineering effort to implement the best at-scale deployment approach for each of the most popular runtime environments.
-Now, almost all Contrast deployments are done this way
+- **Breakthrough deployment architecture (Contrast):**
+  - Prototyped the first Kubernetes sidecar deployment to accelerate rollouts beyond one-app-at-a-time limitations.
+  - Led a cross-functional engineering effort to implement the best at-scale deployment approach for popular runtime environments.
+  - **Result:** Almost all Contrast deployments now use this architecture, significantly improving deployment speed and scalability.

-- **DevOps before DevSecOps (Comcast):** Directed my engineering resources to build both security-focused and general-purpose CI/CD plugins because you can't have DevSecOps without DevOps.
-Our's were 3 of top 5 and 4 of top 10 most-used CI plugins across Comcast's CI/CD platforms and our most popular one was not security-related.
-This flipped the perception of Comcast security from a gatekeeper to one that helps you deliver value faster
+- **DevOps before DevSecOps (Comcast):**
+  - Directed engineering resources to build both security-focused and general-purpose CI/CD plugins.
+  - Achieved 3 of the top 5 and 4 of the top 10 most-used CI plugins across Comcast's CI/CD platforms.
+  - **Result:** Flipped perception of Comcast security from a gatekeeper to an enabler of faster value delivery.

-- **Enticing by delighting (Comcast):** Served as product owner for Security Central platform eventually winning internal competition against 7 disparate systems run by other groups because ours was delightful to users.
-Besides accelerating usage, this had the side benefit of reducing engineering overhead from 40 to 10 FTE
+- **Enticing by delighting (Comcast):**
+  - Served as product owner for the Security Central platform, gradually winning internal competition against 7 other systems by delivering a delightful user experience that accelerated usage.
+  - Reduced engineering overhead from 40 to 10 FTE by consolidating and streamlining security tooling.
+  - **Result:** Gave executives, developer leaders, and practitioners one place to go for all security-related needs, while reducing costs and enticing exploratory adoption.

-- **Analytics platform evolution (Rally):** Rapidly transitioned from field role to product ownership by personally developing analytics tooling that overcame platform limitations for customers.
-Built replacement analytics engine that evolved into the Insights product line, showcasing pattern of hands-on technical leadership driving product strategy
+- **Analytics platform evolution (Rally):**
+  - Transitioned from a field role to product ownership by developing analytics tooling that overcame platform limitations.
+  - Built a replacement analytics engine that evolved into the Insights product line, demonstrating hands-on technical leadership driving product strategy.
+  - **Result:** Established a new product line that became a key differentiator for Rally while opening up the ability to provide analytics on top of competitive software project management tools like Jira, which is now the dominant underlying platform for Broadcom Insight revenue.

 ---